Siege of Jerusalem (1187): Aftermath

 On Balian's orders, the Crusaders surrendered the city to Saladin's army on October 2.
 The take-over of the city was relatively peaceful especially in contrast to the Crusader siege of the city in 1099.
 Balian paid 30,000 dinars for freeing 7,000 of those unable to pay from the treasury of the city.
 The large golden Christian cross that had been placed over the Dome of the Rock by the Crusaders was pulled down and all Muslim prisoners of war taken by the Crusaders were released by Saladin.
 According to the Kurdish scholar and historian Baha ad-Din ibn Shaddad, these numbered close to 3,000.
 Saladin allowed many of the noblewomen of the city to leave without paying any ransom.
 For example, Queen Dowager Maria was allowed to leave the city with her retinue and associates, as was Queen Sibylla.
 Saladin also granted Sibylla safe passage to visit her captive husband, King Guy, in Nablus.

-The native Christians were allowed to remain in the city while those of Crusader origin were allowed to leave Jerusalem for other lands along with their goods through a safe passage via Akko by paying a ransom of 10 dinars.
+The native Christians were allowed to remain in the city and Jews were permitted to resettle as well.
+Those Christians of Crusader origin were allowed to leave Jerusalem for other lands along with their goods through a safe passage via Akko by paying a ransom of 10 dinars.
 Saladin's brother Al-Adil was moved by the sight and asked Saladin for 1,000 of them as a reward for his services.
 Saladin granted his wish and Al-Adil immediately released them all.
 Heraclius, upon seeing this, asked Saladin for some slaves to liberate.
 He was granted 700 while Balian was granted 500 and all of them were freed by them.
 All the aged people who could not pay the ransom were freed by orders of Saladin and allowed to leave the city.
 Saladin then proceeded to free 1,000 more captives upon request of Muzaffar al-Din Ibn Ali Kuchuk, who claimed they were from his hometown of Urfa.
 In order to control the departing population, Saladin ordered the gates of the city to be closed.
 At each gate of the city, a commander was placed to check the movement of the Crusaders and make sure only those who paid the ransom left the city.
 Saladin then assigned some of his officers the job of ensuring the safe arrival of the Crusaders in Christian lands.
 15,000 of those who could not pay the ransom were sold into slavery in the Ayyubid Sultanate.
 According to Imad ad-Din al-Isfahani, 7,000 of them were men and 8,000 were women and children.